What Is Hearing Loss?

 Hearing Loss Symptoms

 In many cases, hearing fades so slowly you don't notice it.
 You may think people are mumbling more, your spouse needs to speak up, or you need a better phone.
 As long as some sound still comes in, you could assume your hearing is fine.
 But you may become more and more cut off from the world of speech and sounds.
+So how do you know if you are losing your hearing?

 Doctors classify hearing loss by degrees.